wp-plugins/syntaxhighlighter2/readme.txt

 Make sure you correctly use the BBCode with a valid language attribute.
 A malformed usage of it won't result in replacement.

+= Is this plugin licensed under GPL? =

+Yes, like most plugins in the WordPress plugin directory, if not all.
+However the SyntaxHighligter javascript library is licensed under LGPLv3.

 == Screenshots ==

 1. Example code display.
 Theme default.